 “The growing cases of child obesity are alarming and we must work towards giving our children a fitter childhood.”

 Upholding a healthy lifestyle and cholesterol management becomes a natural process if lifestyle habits are taken care of at an early age and kids are educated about the benefits of living healthy.
-Parents must make more efforts to promote health cautious eating habits at home.
+Parents must make more efforts to promote health-conscious eating habits at home.
 Along with that, families who spend time doing physical activities such as playing sports together, are happier and healthier.

 Here are some tips on managing child obesity